Rabies

 What should I do if I find injured or orphaned wildlife?

-If you find an injured or orphaned animal, do not pick it up.
-If you touch an animal that can carry rabies, even young animals, they may bite or scratch you and spread the deadly disease.
+Do not pick up an injured or orphaned animal.
+If you touch an animal that can carry rabies, even young animals, they may bite or scratch you.
+Not only can you put yourself or your family at risk for rabies or other diseases, interacting with young wildlife may result in the animal being orphaned, or needing to be tested for rabies, which requires it to be humanely euthanized.
 Instead, contact the Rabies Hotline at 1-800-4-RABIES or a licensed Vermont wildlife rehabilitator.
-Read more about injured and orphaned wildlife

 Where can I get vaccinated for rabies?